tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 * ***Ying, Zhitao, et al. "Gnnexplainer: Generating explanations for graph neural networks." _Advances in Neural Information Processing Systems_.
 2019.***
 	- [Paper Link](https://arxiv.org/pdf/1903.03894.pdf)
 	- ***model-agnostic approach*** for providing inter-pretable explanations for predictions of any GNN-based model on any graph-basedmachine learning task.
+	- GNNEXPLAINER as an optimization task that maximizes the mutual information between a GNN’s predic-tion and distribution of possible subgraph structures
 ### Ideas - Potential Research Gap
 * Counterfactual in
 	- Recommendation System